Wallacoloo/printipi/README.md

 Developing
 ========

 If you wish to support Printipi development, take a look at the issue tracker for tasks that need to be completed.
-After creating a fork with your changes, please submit your pull requests against the `devel` branch.
+After creating a fork with your changes, please submit your pull requests against the `master` branch.

 Limitations
 ========